genevate/style_guides/business/distributed_employees.md

 ## Things to Do

 - *Always* treat distributed workers as first class citizens.
-Helps if the founder/manager of the company is also remote.
+Helps if the founder/manager of the company is remote too.
-- Having distributed teams proves who can get things done and who can't.
-- It helps (but is not a requirement) if people know each other well (personality types, temperaments, etc) before enabling a team to become distributed.
+- It helps, but is not a requirement, if people know each other well (personality types, temperaments, etc) before enabling a team to become distributed.
 - Team members who are generally quiet, focused, self motivated, disciplined, and like to work in distraction free environments tend to shine in distributed work environments.
 These are the people